opnsense/docs/source/manual/how-tos/nginx_header_hardening.rst

-XSS Protection            Enable or disable the detection for (reflected) XSS Don't Sniff Content Type  Disable content type detection when the original is incorrect Strict Transport Security TLS only and enforce valid certificate HPKP                      Pin the public key, not widely used and dangerous Content Security Policy   Controls resources and JS functions
+XSS Protection            Enable or disable the detection for (reflected) XSS Don't Sniff Content Type  Disable content type detection when the original is incorrect Strict Transport Security TLS only and enforce valid certificate HPKP                      Pin the public key, not widely used and dangerous if misconfigured Content Security Policy   Controls resources and JS functions
 ========================= =============================================================